5l1v3r1/Sonarr-wiki/Fedora-20.md

 For system v init based versions of Fedora (anything prior to 15), reference the [[CentOS 6]] guide.

-Works on Fedora 21, however I suspect they will update the mono package for that distribution (check http://download.opensuse.org/repositories/home:/tpokorra:/mono/ for the repository).
+Works on Fedora 21, however I suspect they will update the mono package for that distribution (check http://download.opensuse.org/repositories/home:/tpokorra:/mono/ for the repository.
+At time of writing Fedora 21 had not yet been released.).

 Automatic/scary install script at the end.